dougeby/IntuneDocs/intune/android-zebra-mx-overview.md

 ## Step 1: Install the latest Company Portal app

-On the device, go to the Google Play store, and download and install the Intune Company Portal app from Microsoft.
+On the device, open the Google Play store.
+Download and install the Intune Company Portal app from Microsoft.
 When installed from Google Play, the Company Portal app gets updates and fixes automatically.

 If Google Play isn't available, download the [Microsoft Intune Company Portal for Android](https://www.microsoft.com/download/details.aspx?id=49140) (opens another Microsoft website), and [sideload it](#sideload-the-company-portal-app) (in this article).
 When installed this way, the app doesn't receive updates or fixes automatically.
 Be sure to regularly update and patch the app manually.